 - 5. Are driverless vehicles safe?

 If you have further questions about driverless car crashes after reading this article, we invite you to contact us at Shouse Law Group.

 - The operator behind the wheel of a partially autonomous vehicle;

 - The human driver of the regular car (not the driverless vehicle); or

 - The car manufacturers that produced, or designed the driverless vehicle.

 However, fault in an accident can fall on multiple parties.
-If more than one person or group are responsible for causing an accident, a jury can decide what percentage each party shares in the blame (adding up to 100%).
+If more than one person or group is responsible for causing an accident, a jury can decide what percentage each party shares in the blame (adding up to 100%).

 Even if the injury victim shares in the blame for causing the accident, he or she can still recover partial damages under California’s “comparative fault” laws.1